outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Mutating this ability could cause genes to be turned on or off at the wrong times
 		- p53 (TP53 gene encode protein p53)
 			- involved in DNA repair, inducing apoptosis, transcription, and regulating the cell cycle
+			- tumor-suppressing transcription factor (TF), which can recognize when there is an alteration in a cell's DNA caused by factors including chemical toxins, radiation, ultraviolet (UV) rays, and other damaging agents
+			- Crucially, p53 plays a role in determining whether the damaged genetic material in the cell can be repaired, or if the cell should be destroyed through apoptosis
+		- Von Hippel–Lindau tumor suppressor (also known as pVHL, is encoded by VHL gene)
+			- involved in ubiquitination/degradation of hypoxia-inducible factors (HIFs)
+				- HIFs are transcription factors that play a central role regulating gene expression in response to changing oxygen levels
+				- Under normal oxygen levels, HIF1α binds pVHL through 2 hydroxylated proline residues and is polyubiquitinated by pVHL
+					- this leads to its degradation via the proteasome
+				- During hypoxia, the proline residues are not hydroxylated and pVHL cannot bind
+					- HIF1α causes the transcription of genes that contain the hypoxia response element
+			- main action of the VHL protein is thought to be its E3 ubiquitin ligase activity that results in specific target proteins being 'marked' for degradation.
+				- hypoxia inducible factor 1a (HIF1a), a transcription factor that induces the expression of a number of angiogenesis related factors
+					- HIFs are necessary for tumor growth because most cancers demand high metabolic activity and are only supplied by structurally or functionally inadequate vasculature
+					- Activation of HIFs allow for enhanced angiogenesis, which in turn allow for increased glucose uptake
+			- Suggested targets for VHL-related cancers include targets of the HIF pathway, such as VEGF
+				- Inhibitors of VEGF receptor sorafenib, sunitinib, pazopanib, and recently axitinib have been approved by the FDA
+				- The mTOR inhibitor rapamycin analogs everolimus and temsirolimus or VEGF monoclonal antibody bevacizumab may also be an option
+				- iron, 2-oxoglutarate and oxygen are necessary for the inactivation of HIF
+					- it has been theorized that a lack of these cofactors could reduce the ability of hydroxylases in inactivating HIF
+					- cells with a high activation of HIF (even in oxygenated environments) was reversed by supplying the cells with ascorbate
+					- Thus, Vitamin C may be a potential treatment for HIF induced tumors
+		- APC/C activator protein CDH1
+			- Cdh1 functions as a tumour suppressor
+				- Cdh1-deficient cells can proliferate but accumulate mitotic errors and have difficulties with cytokinesis
+				- It has been shown that APCCdh1-mediated degradation of PIk1 plays an important role in preventing mitosis in cells that have DNA-damage
+				- In healthy cells Cdh1 stays inactive from late G1 to early mitosis
+				- It stays inactive in early mitosis and only becomes active in the transition from late mitosis to G1
+				- A cell that suffers from DNA-damage shows an active Cdh1 already in late G1 and therefore blocks the mitotic entry
+				- One substrate of APCCdh1 is the transcription factor Ets2, which is activated by the Ras-Raf-MAPK signalling pathway and induces the expression of cyclin D1
+					- This pathway stimulates cell proliferation
+					- It was shown that an increased expression of Ets2 can be associated with various cancer types
+		- BRCA2
+			- tumor suppressor gene
+			- its protein, also called by the synonym breast cancer type 2 susceptibility protein, is responsible for repairing DNA or destroy cells if DNA cannot be repaired
+			- repair of chromosomal damage with an important role in the error-free repair of DNA double strand breaks
+			- If BRCA1 or BRCA2 itself is damaged by a BRCA mutation, damaged DNA is not repaired properly, and this increases the risk for breast cancer
+		- NF1
+			- neurofibromatosis 1 (NF1) is a gene that codes for neurofibromin, a GTPase-activating protein
+				- neurofibromin negatively regulates RAS/MAPK pathway activity by accelerating the hydrolysis of Ras-bound GTP
+				- NF1 has a high mutation rate and mutations in NF1 can alter cellular growth control, and neural development, resulting in neurofibromatosis type 1 and tumors
+		- Protein patched homolog 1 protein (PTCH, member of the patched family, encoded by the PTCH1 gene)
+			- the tumor suppressor gene PTCH1 is the receptor for sonic hedgehog, a secreted molecule implicated in the formation of embryonic structures and in tumorigenesis
+			- the PTCH1 gene product is a transmembrane protein that suppresses the release of the 'smoothened' protein
+				- when sonic hedgehog binds PTCH1, smoothened is released and signals cell proliferation
+			- Mutations of this gene have been associated with cancer

 	- other treatment types